headio/phalcon-service-layer/README.md

 ### Validation

-Validation can be implemented in the service layer or in models.
+Validation can be implemented in the service layer or the entity classes.

 ## Testing